 Where are Interest Rates Going?

-In essence, up, to curb historic high inflation.
+In essence, industry experts project them to go higher than 4/20/23 for 2023, but down in 2024 & beyond, according to mortgage industry experts & the FED.
 Below I'll share where interest rates have gone in the distant and recent past, where they are projected to go, and what that means for prospective purchasers.

 Where Interest Rates Have Gone